Introduction

 Airtable for customisable solutions

-Airtable combines the functionality of a spreadsheet with the power of a database, offering a highly flexible platform for project management and more.
+Airtable is a flexible tool that blends the familiar spreadsheet interface with the power of a database, making it highly adaptable for project management and beyond.

 Key features

-- Rich field types including attachments and formulas
+- Rich field types including attachments, images, and formulas

-- Extensive template library for various use cases
+- Wide range of templates for various use cases

 - API access for custom development.